Art’s Role in Finding Truth

 Screenwriter Robert Towne, who died earlier this week, aged 89, was interested in exploring moral decay and the futility of seeking justice in a corrupt system.
 He used the real case of the California water rights scandal to examine the recurring themes of deception and inevitability, captured in the famous line: “Forget it Jake, it’s Chinatown.”

-The film’s warning about unaccountable power shaping our lives in ways we cannot comprehend closely mirrored the political sentiments of the early 1970s (Chinatown was released during the final act of the Watergate scandal).
-That warning is still relevant today, especially in our current ‘Post-Truth’ era, where misinformation and manipulation often obscure reality.
+The film’s warning about unaccountable power impacting our lives in ways we cannot comprehend closely mirrored the political sentiments of the early 1970s (Chinatown was released during the final act of the Watergate scandal).
+That warning is still relevant today, especially in our current ‘post-truth’ era, where misinformation and manipulation often obscure reality.

 The film’s ending is notoriously bleak, perhaps understandable given Polanski made the film just five years after his wife, Sharon Tate, was murdered by the Manson Family.
 The film presents a fatalistic, even tragic nature of America and indeed of human nature.
 It suggests the rules of the game are written in a cryptic language, making everyone feel like an outsider and, ultimately, a victim.